bem-archive/bem-tools/README.md

 ##### bem make
 `make` command implements the build process of the BEM projects.
 You don't have to write your own scripts or makefiles (for GNU make or other build system) to build your BEM project.

+Since `0.10.0` `bem make` also supports `enb make` under the hood which is recomended way to build your projects.

 During the build `bem make`

  * fetches the block libraries